KaMI-tools-project/KaMi-lib/README.md

 Depending on the size of the ground truth file, the prediction process may take more or less time.

-You can specify the number of cpu workers for inference (default 3) with the `workers` parameter and the `text direction` for the output organization (with "horizontal-lr", "horizontal-rl", "vertical-lr ", "vertical-rl" by default Kami uses "horizontal-lr") by Kraken engine as following :
+You can specify the number of CPU workers for inference (default 3) with the `workers` parameter and the `text direction` for the output organization (with "horizontal-lr", "horizontal-rl", "vertical-lr ", "vertical-rl" by default Kami uses "horizontal-lr") by Kraken engine as following :

 ```python
 k = Kami(alto_gt,